-- Defending financial institutions in complex mortgage-backed securities litigation
+- Financial institutions in complex mortgage-backed securities litigation

-- Representing a large bank in a CFPB investigation related to loan servicing
+- A large bank in a Consumer Financial Protection Bureau (CFPB) investigation related to loan servicing

 Mr. Rome received his J.D. from the University of California, Berkeley in 2010.
 He received his B.A. from the University of California, Davis in 2007 (Phi Beta Kappa).